darxtrix/resume/index.md

 ### ptop

-A terminal based task manager for linux based systems with real time visuals of resource usages.
-The project received > 1K <br/>
+A terminal based task manager for MacOSX & Linux based systems with real time visuals of resource usages.
-downloads in the first two days and trended on GitHub for a week.
 [More info](http://darxtrix.in/ptop)

 ### lehar
-A Python library and a drop-in for your shell to generate histograms from data using relative ordering of data. **[WIP]** [More Info](http://darxtrix.in/lehar)
+A Python library and a drop-in for your shell to generate histograms from data using relative ordering of data.
+[More Info](http://darxtrix.in/lehar)

-### tweety

-A web application that predicts a tweet corresponding to a twitter handle.
-It uses a trained Markov bot that uses bigram <br/>
-probabilities to generate a tweet from a structured data set generated from tweet history of users.
-[More info](http://tweety.herokuapp.com)

-### anonymous_me

-A URL shortening service that generates a shortened URL from a user entered URL.
-[More info](http://anme.herokuapp.com)

-### play_sudoku

-A Sudoku solver web application that uses backtracking algorithm to solve a Sudoku puzzle entered by user.
-[More info](http://darxtrix.in/Play-Sudoku/)

-### virtual_user
-A Desktop application that powers users to do primitive operations like scrolls, clicks, mouse-movements by using hand gestures alone.
-The application translates different colors to different computer operations by using color detection algorithms.
-[More info](https://github.com/darxtrix/Virtual-User.git)

-### touchless_flappy_game

-A flappy bird game interfaced to be played by hand gesture movements.
-Used Pygame library for developing the game and SimpleCV library
-<br/> with various Image Processing algorithms for interfacing the game with hand gestures.
-[More Info](https://github.com/darxtrix/Touch-free-flappy-bird-game)

-### btech_project

-Developed a platform that enables users to do wifi calling using their smartphones over intranet.

 ## Activities
 <br/>